FAQ on the CPC Initiative

 - Oklahoma (Greater Tulsa region)

-The CMS Innovation Center planned a tiered approach toward project implementation including market, payer, and practice selection to meet a tentative project start date of Fall 2012.
+The CMS Innovation Center planned a tiered approach toward project implementation including market, payer, and practice selection to meet project start date of Fall 2012.

 Spring 2012 – Payer meetings convened in Washington D.C. and Memorandums of Understanding signed.